Did you know?

 1. Courses recognized in the BC Transfer Guide

 If your course appears in the BC Transfer Guide, it means that the course has an articulation in place.
-Please submit a Transfer Credit Request Form [PDF] and an official transcript.
-Transcripts are considered official when they are submitted in the envelop from the institution you attended (most institutions can mail transcripts directly to the college).
+Please pay the $25.00 application fee and submit a Transfer Credit Request Form [PDF] and an official transcript.
+Transcripts are considered official when they are submitted in the envelop from the institution you attended (most institutions can mail or send transcripts electronically directly to the college).

 Credit requests from post-secondary institutions outside British Columbia